Richard-Lung/Ride-Walk-WEB/README.md

 - “About …” HTML and image URL are stored with each saved route.

 License
 For course and educational use.
-Add your preferred license if distributing.